 In developing plans for public art projects, a number of conditions and values are considered to determine the best use of available resources for the benefit of the arts and the community.
 As a starting point, capital project-generated funds are considered for art projects at or near the site of the construction to enhance the public improvement, or to mitigate for the impact of the improvements.
 For large design/build projects, staff has piloted a process where the consultant has been required to bring a public artist into the design team.
-The Franklin and Legion Way Pedestrian Improvements is the first of these completed projects, which includes West Bay and Yelm Highway Parks and Percival Landing Planning.
 This approach eliminates redundancies in the process and ensures the participation of a public artist at the ground floor of complex design/build projects.
 The 1% for Art Funds are maintained and used for public art in those specific design/build projects.
 The Arts Commission reviews and provides comment on the developing art component as part of the general project community outreach, and City Council approves the art design as a seamless part of the overall construction design.
+Current design/build projects include West Bay Park, Yelm Highway Park and Percival Landing..